moarsel/personal-site/src/content/projects/making-team-huddle.md

 # The Idea

-There are a lot of things that just can't be organized using spreadsheets and generic content management systems.
-At the digital marketing agency where I used to work, we we're trying to track lots of related data, but despite our best efforts, the organization of it was an impenetrable mess.
+In 2013, at the digital marketing agency where I used to work, we were trying to track lots of related data, but despite our best efforts, the organization of it was an impenetrable mess.
 After looking at a bunch of tools that were either a) too generic or b) overcomplicated for our needs, I decided to try my hand at building a custom content management system for tracking our tasks and outreach activities.

 ## The App